-1.141 The District experiences a high level of water stress.
-Furthermore, many waterbodies are not achieving 'good' overall status under the Water Framework Directive, including Candover Brook, Monks Brook, the Moen, Upper Hamble and Upper Wallington which have 'moderate' status and Bow Lake which has 'bad' status.
+1.90 The District experiences a high level of water stress.
+Furthermore, many waterbodies are not achieving 'good' ecological status under the Water Framework Directive, including Candover Brook, Monks Brook, the Meon and Upper Hamble which have 'moderate' status and Bow Lake which has 'bad' status.
 The issue of water quality in the District also relates to nutrient enrichment of the Solent marine SACs/SPAs (via the Rivers Itchen and Hamble) and River Itchen SAC.
 The relatively high level of development planned for the District in response to the projected population growth, as set out under the spatial strategy (Policy SP2) and the strategic housing policies (Policies H1 and H3) is likely to place additional pressures on local water resources.
-Sites allocated at Winchester Town and New Alresford lie in particular close proximity to the River Itchen, with potential to contribute to adverse effects on water quality and the international biodiversity site at this location.
-The construction activities required and wastewater that will result as homes are occupied has the potential to further affect the status of overall water quality and the international biodiversity sites at the Itchen and Solent as well as the status of local waterbodies.
+The Draft Southern WRMP 2024 [See reference 4] forecasts water supply issues for the plan area.
+The Southern Water's 'Water for Life' proposal aims to strategically prepare for deficits in water supply including through a new water supply pipeline to Otterbourne which is expected to help mitigate these issues.
+Furthermore, sites allocated at Winchester Town and New Alresford lie in particular close proximity to the River Itchen, with potential to contribute to adverse effects on water quality and the international biodiversity site at this location.
+Many of the site allocation policies set out in the plan include requirements for the protection of groundwater resources where potential for impacts have been identified.

+1.91 The construction activities required and wastewater that will result as homes are occupied has the potential to further affect the status of overall water quality and the international biodiversity sites at the Itchen and Solent as well as the status of local waterbodies.
 However, wastewater infrastructure to support new development is expected to be in place to help limit any deterioration in water quality.
 The development principles included under Policy SP2 also require that new developments are supported by increased in infrastructure capacity or measures to mitigate associated impacts in a timely manner.